Sentara Health

 Sentara Health is a not-for-profit healthcare organization serving Virginia, northeastern North Carolina and Florida.
-It is based in Hampton Roads, Virginia, offers services in 12 acute care hospitals, and has 1.2 million health plan members in three states.
+It is based in Norfolk, Virginia, has services in 12 acute care hospitals, and has 1.2 million health plan members in three states.
 It also operates four medical groups.

 History

 Although Sentara Health as a corporation was founded in 1972, its origins date back to 1888.
 That year, the Norfolk Women's Christian Association founded the 25-bed hospital known as the Retreat for the Sick in Norfolk, Virginia.
 Ten years after its foundation, the hospital was renamed to the Norfolk Protestant Hospital.
 In 1936, its name was changed again to the Norfolk General Hospital.

 Norfolk General was the site of the region's first successful open-heart surgery in 1967.
 Another Norfolk hospital called the Sarah Leigh Hospital was founded with 35 beds in 1903 by Dr. Southgate Leigh.
 At the time, the Leigh Hospital was a state-of-the-art facility built with rounded corners, a fire suppression system, and basic air handling.